Returning to Movement - Try These 5 Stretches for Beginners

 1. Forward Fold (Seated or Standing) – Relieves Back & Hamstring Tension

-Stand with feet hip-width apart or sit with legs extended.
+• Stand with feet hip-width apart or sit tall and upright with your spine straight, with legs extended in front of you hip-width apart.

 2. Cat-Cow Stretch – Increases Spine Mobility & Eases Tension

-Start on all fours with hands under shoulders and knees under hips.
+• Start on all fours with your hands stacked directly under shoulders and your knees under hips.

 3. Butterfly Stretch – Opens Hips & Releases Stored Tension

-Sit with soles of your feet together, knees falling open.
+• Sit upright with soles of your feet together, knees falling open.

-Hold your feet and gently press your knees toward the ground.
+• Hold both your feet and gently press in your knees toward the ground.

 4. Child’s Pose – Calms the Nervous System & Stretches the Spine

-Kneel on the floor, bring your big toes together, and sit back on your heels.
+• Kneel on a supported floor, bring your big toes together and sit back on your heels.

-Let your forehead rest on the mat and take slow, deep breaths.
+• Aim for your forehead to rest on the mat and take slow deep breaths.

 5. Supine Twist – Releases Lower Back Tension & Improves Digestion